cawa-93/vite-electron-builder/README.md

 The reason is that since the entire application is a mono-repository, you can use any web application based on any framework or bundler as a package for the interface.

-There is only one requirement:

-- The template expects to import renderer by `@vite-electron-builder/renderer` name.
+There is only one requirement: the template expects to import renderer by `@vite-electron-builder/renderer` name.

 > [!TIP]
 > You can create new renderer package in interactive mode by `npm run init`.